Robinlovelace/open-gat/README.md

 A good example of the flexibility of QGIS’s plugin model, and illustrating the wider point that open source software tends to be modular and do ‘one thing well’, is that sDNA, mentioned in Section
-@ref(the-current-landscape) can be used in QGIS via the sDNA plugin (Chan and Cooper 2019).
+<a href="#the-current-landscape">3</a> can be used in QGIS via the sDNA
+plugin (Chan and Cooper 2019).
 Indeed, the open source transport modelling framework MATSim also benefits from being used alongside QGIS, for road network editing and visualisation (Horni, Nagel, and Axhausen 2016b).
 QGIS plugins and extensions specifically designed for transport planning applications include the AwaP-IC walkability analysis plugin (Majic and Pafka 2019), extensions to QGIS’s Processing model development framework for assessing road network completeness (Sehra, Singh, and Rai 2017) and the ORS (OpenRouteService) plugin, for multi-modal routing.

 QGIS can also be used as a self-standing application for transport data analysis.
 Ilayaraja (2013), for example, used QGIS as the platform of